Parallel-NetCDF/PnetCDF/sneak_peek.md

     one-thread-per-file I/O operations and the classic CDF-1, 2, and 5 files.

 * New optimization
-  + On some systems, e.g. Cori @NERSC, collective MPI-IO may perform significantly poor when the I/O buffer is noncontiguous, compared against a contiguous one.
-To avoid, `ncmpi_wait()` and `ncmpi_wait_all()` checks if the buffer is noncontiguous and size is less than 16 MiB.
-If yes, a temporary contiguous buffer is allocated to copy the data over and used in the MPI read or write calls.
+  + On some systems, e.g. Cori @NERSC, collective MPI-IO may perform poorly when the I/O buffer is noncontiguous, compared to a contiguous one.
+To avoid this, `ncmpi_wait()` and `ncmpi_wait_all()` now check whether the buffer is noncontiguous and size is less than 16 MiB.
+If both are true, a temporary contiguous buffer is allocated to copy the data over and used in the MPI read or write calls.
 See
     [PR #26](https://github.com/Parallel-NetCDF/PnetCDF/pull/26).
 Programs